Fl4gu1z0wsky/CEH/README.md

 **Fuzzing** - A Black Box software testing technique, which basically consists in finding implementation bugs using malformed/semi-malformed data injection in an automated fashion.

+**Rootkit** - Malicious software that provides root-level, privileged access to a computer while hiding its existence and actions.
+Hackers use rootkits to conceal themselves until they decide to execute their malicious malware.
+The list below show what can be done with a rootkit:

+    - Sensitive data stolen
+    - Malware infection
+    - File removal
+    - Eavesdropping
+    - Remote control

 ## :lock: SECURITY